 The release of Federal funds by FHWA requires that the Section 106 process has been completed (i.e., the presence of historic properties and project effects upon any historic property(s) has been completed and SHPO has concurred with the finding).

 127.2.7 Confidentiality of Archaeological Site Locations

-Some information, such as the location of archaeological sites, is considered confidential and is not for public release.
-This protects the site from looting, the landowner from trespassers and MoDOT from liability concerns.
+Some information, such as the location of archaeological sites, may be subject to the provisions of Section 304 of the NHPA.
+Section 304 allows the applicable Lead Federal Agency to withhold from disclosure to the public, information about the location, character or ownership of a historic property if the applicable Lead Federal Agency determines that disclosure may: 1) cause a significant invasion of privacy, and 2) risk harm to the historic property.
 Archaeological site locations are not included in displays for public meetings and public hearings or otherwise disclosed to the general public.
-It is strongly recommended that inquiries regarding archaeological site locations be forwarded to the Historic Preservation Section for response.
+It is required that inquiries regarding archaeological site locations be forwarded to the Historic Preservation Section for response.

 127.2.8 Artifacts and Features